Higher block rates can make nodes, indexers, wallets, explorers, and archival tools harder to operate independently.

 | Based-app language becomes too abstract. | Concrete products where app state is anchored to Kaspa ordering, proofs, settlement, or exits. |

 More explorers, APIs, wallets, nodes, and command-line paths reduce dependence on one interface.
 Roadmap value gets stronger when it turns into working applications beyond proof labs.
-Liquidity, custody, market structure, and fee demand matter.
+Liquidity, custody, market structure, and fee demand decide whether the thesis holds.
 Public language should keep live, testnet, roadmap, and research evidence separated even during hype cycles.

 Read the May 2026 status check, open the claims checker, or open the source guide.